5werve/FBLA_Coding-Programming_2020_WebApp/webApp/README.txt

 Title: Centennial FBLA Database
 Author: Matthew Vu
-Date: 4/12/2020
+Date: 4/15/2020
-Version: 1.0.1
+Version: 1.0.2

+Description:

-Description: This program manages a database storing information for all the members of the Centennial FBLA chapter.
+This program manages a database storing information for all the members of the Centennial FBLA chapter.
 This information includes the name, grade, email, student id, total service hours, service award category, profile picture, and authorization level (member, admin, or advisor).
 Users can create members, update values, and delete members.
 The program also sends out weekly service reports for each individual member and the advisor.
 In addition, the program emails the chapter advisor each day with a text document containing notes about changes to the database from user interaction.

-Update Notes: fixed bug where images were not deleted after the user was deleted.
-Added relevant information to the help page.

-Bugs: performance issues
+Users interact with the program by logging in with their email and password.
+Users can send themselves a recovery email if they forget their password.

+Update Notes: minor text and style changes

+Bugs: none so far

+Prerequisites:

+These prerequisites are for Windows 10 users only.
+The application will still run on macOS and Linux but the setup process is different.

+* Users need to have the latest version of Windows 10 installed
+* Users need to have the latest version of XAMMP installed
+* Users need to have a web browser installed (Chrome or Firefox is preferred)

+Installation:

+Follow this video guide to learn how to install the web application on your local Window 10 PC: xxxxxxxxxx Video demonstration of program: https://www.youtube.com/watch?v=rpkswAOjRAo&t=2s

 Program Citation: